 What Is a Conservatorship?

-In an estate planning scenario, you or your siblings might ask to be appointed as conservator of your parents’ financial accounts if they’re not able to manage them because of illness or reduced mental faculties due to aging.
+For example, you may ask to be appointed as conservator of your parents’ financial accounts if they’re not able to manage them because of illness or reduced mental faculties due to aging.
 Or if you have an adult child or sibling with special needs, you may act as their conservator in managing things like government benefits and other financial accounts.

 What Is Guardianship?

-While a conservator may look after someone else’s financial affairs, a guardian is typically more concerned with caring for that person’s day-to-day needs.
-For example, say that you’re a guardian for your aging parent.
+For example, say you’re a guardian for your aging parent.
 As their guardian, you may be responsible for things like:

 Legal guardianship can also apply in other situations.
 If you have minor children, for instance, you could draft a will naming one or more individuals to act as their legal guardian in the event that you pass away before they reach adulthood.
 In that case, a legal guardian might be responsible for making sure their needs are met, overseeing their education and making decisions relating to their health care.